 So, just this once, prep everything ahead of time and then turn on the burner.
 Pretty please?

-Add in all the other ingredients, except your lemon wedges and extra parsley for sprinkling on top.
+- Step 5: Add 5 cups of water to your skillet and then turn the heat on high.
+Yes, high heat.
+Crank it up!
+Add in all the other ingredients, except the lemon and extra parsley for sprinkling on top.
 The water should start boiling within a minute or two.
 Stir and toss with tongs frequently while it cooks.

-Keep cooking it over high heat, stirring and tossing the pasta until the pasta is done and the sauce has reduced.
+- Step 6: Keep cooking it over high heat, stirring and tossing the pasta until the pasta is done and the sauce has reduced.
 Most of the liquid should be gone.
 You should be left with a silky, flavorful sauce for your pasta, without having to drain it at all.

 - Choose a large, wide, shallow pan that will hold all of the ingredients (plus the water).
 A tall stockpot is not the best choice here, because we want the water to evaporate quickly.
+I used a large non-stick skillet to make clean-up even easier.

 - Taste the pasta every minute or so in the last few minutes of cooking.